The Wind Pathogen

 If you think you have a health condition tied to the Wind pathogen, schedule an appointment with us and we'll be happy to help you.

-Kathleen Ellerie is a Licensed Acupuncturist and the owner of Beachside Community Acupuncture.
-She loves providing affordable acupuncture to the residents of Addison, Dallas, and Farmers Branch, Texas, and educating the general public on how acupuncture and Traditional Chinese Medicine can treat everything from pain to infertility to stress and beyond.
+Kathleen Ketola is a Licensed Acupuncturist and the owner of Beachside Community Acupuncture.
+She loves providing affordable acupuncture to the residents of McKinney, Texas, and surrounding cities like Prosper, Frisco, and Plano, but she also enjoys educating the general public on how acupuncture and Traditional Chinese Medicine (TCM) can treat everything from pain to infertility to stress and beyond.
 Click "Book Now" at the top of this page to book an appointment or feel free to contact her at (214) 417-2260.